Bravyn/Datalogy/README.md

 ## Support

-For any questions, suggestions, or issues related to Datalogy, please reach out to our support team by email at [ianbravyns@gmail.com](mailto:ianbravyns@gmail.com) or visit our community forum at [datalogyforum.com](https://www.datalogyforum.com).
+For any questions, suggestions, or issues related to Datalogy, please reach out to our support team by email at [ianbravyns@gmail.com](mailto:ianbravyns@gmail.com).

 ## License